yuriypodvalny/hello-world/README.md

 # hello-world
+This is a bit about myself.
-this is my first repository created for training puproses
+this is my first repository created for training puproses.